 As a recruiter, whether you are working internally for your business to recruit new hires, or part of an agency working on behalf of client businesses, you need to understand the value of the process.

 How much is a recruiter's time worth?
 According to recruiter.com, a recruiter spends around 63% of their time on the phone.
-According to Forbes, in-person interviews take at least 40 minutes - not including the prep time needed before, and the follow up afterwards.
+According to Forbes, in-person interviews take at least 40 minutes - not including the prep time needed before, and the follow up afterward.

 It is in time saved, perhaps, that the most obvious value of the right pre-employment tests can be found.
 If a recruiter can find out the exact skill level of the applicants, that recruiter can put forward the right calibre of potential employees ready for interviews.

 The second important value proposition of pre-employment testing is the predictor of job success.
-The cost of rehiring after an employee leaves goes up enormously depending on the level of the role - from around 16% of salary for entry level position, to more than 200% for top-level roles.
+The cost of rehiring after an employee leaves goes up enormously depending on the level of the role - from around 16% of salary for entry-level position, to more than 200% for top-level roles.

 If the right pre-employment tests are used, the prediction of role performance and job fit should mean that the employee chosen will be happy, productive, and (most importantly) successful, negating the need for any rehiring costs.